open-infrastructure-labs/openinfralabs-website/src/pages/index.md

 mainpitch:
   description:
     - text: >
-        OpenInfra Labs is a place that also welcomes developers who are following the “Operate First” model of bringing their projects to a production cloud where they work with the open InfraLabs community to gain insights into operational considerations.
-That way they ensure their projects will integrate and operate well in production environments.
   display: true
-  title: Operate First
+  title: About Us
 secondarymainpitch:
   description:
     - text: >
+        We are focused on delivering open source tools to build and run cloud, container, AI, big data and edge workloads efficiently, repeatedly and predictably.
+Our projects embrace three themes:

-        OpenInfra Labs is a place that also welcomes developers who are following the “Operate First” model of bringing their projects to a production cloud where they work with the open InfraLabs community to gain insights into operational considerations.
-That way they ensure their projects will integrate and operate well in production environments.
+        *Operate First* - helping developers gain insights into operational considerations and ensure their projects will integrate and operate well in production environments.

+        *Low-Code Development* - enabling developers to build production-grade AI and big data applications without specialized skills and with a minimal level of coding.

+        *Optimized Infrastructure* - delivering infrastructure innovations to improve the performance of emerging workloads without burdening application developers.
   display: true
-  title: Operate First
+  title: About Us
 features:
   display: true
   rows: